 I remember studying from a bunch of different resources.
 The Odin Project, Free Code Camp, Udemy, and CodeWars to name a few.
 Even if you’re seeing the same concepts, repetition in different formats is one of the keys to mastery.

 Can you tell us how you kept up with learning by yourself?

 I think the most important article I’ve ever read online has been this one: (warning, not for complete beginners, but save and come back to it).
 This guy is a poker-player-turned-bootcamp-grad who got offers from around 8 different tech companies I think?
 And he wrote a step-by-step guide on his study plan.

 I followed this loosely, since a lot of it (particularly the data structures and algorithms sections) are overkill for a web development job, but at least being exposed to them will give you the vocabulary.

 Also, one mistake I think a lot of people made after the bootcamp was taking time off.
 A big part of the bootcamp is getting into the routine of coding so much every day as well as the problem-solving mindset.
 If you do go to a bootcamp I’d say keep the momentum going all the way.

-So I read that you work at Uber.
-That’s a hell of a journey for someone without a CS degree!
+So I read that you work as a software engineer at Uber.
 How did you find the interview process?
-Were there many other no degree programmers there?

 In person it was… yeah, as hard as I expected!
 But later I realized that getting the “right” answer is only one small part of the interview - it’s more looking for “signals” of how effective you might be solving problems in the job you’re interviewing for.